CodePipeWrangler/code_jitsu_gh/genomics/Linux_Data_Science_and_Programming_Tools.md

 Highlight text then enter…
 :%s/\%VSEARCH/REPLACE/g
 %s/\%Vmod0/mod2/g

+Vim indent/unindent a selection way is to select a block and insert an indent at the beginning of the line using this sequence:
+1. ctrl+V + arrow keys to select the block.
+2. I to switch to insert mode such that the inserted text is inserted at the beginning of the selection in each line in the selected block.
+3. ctrl+T to increase the indent or ctrl+D to decrease the indent.
+You can add any number of indents like this.
+Note: The indentation will be seen only the first line of the block, but when insert mode is exited the indentation will be replicated on all the lines in the block.

 ***Read list items into  loop from text file***: for file in `cat test.txt`; do echo $file; done